tbstegman/ARIMA_Analysis_of_Electricity_Prices/README.md

 though a non-seasonal MA(1) term might be indicated.
-Also, since the ACF has a pronounced spike at lag 12, but is below the threshold at lags 24 and 36, while the PACF drops off more slowly at these seasonal lags, a seasonal MA(1) might also be appropriate.
+Also, since the ACF has a pronounced spike at lag 12, but is below the threshold at lags 24 and 36, while the PACF drops off more slowly at these seasonal lags, a seasonal MA(1) term might also be appropriate.
 Putting these pieces of information together, it appears that an ARIMA(0,1,1)(0,1,1)<sub>12</sub> model might be a good fit for this series.